mchmarny/dapr-demos/grpc-echo-service/README.md

 ## Deploy

-DEploy and wait for the pod to be ready
+Deploy and wait for the pod to be ready

 ```shell
 kubectl apply -f deployment.yaml